-Programs spend much of their time under development in an incomplete state, even if the final artifact is well-typed.
-Tools should support this, by providing type information for all programs.
-An analogy is infallible parsers, which perform error recovery and provide an AST for all input texts.
+Programs spend much of their time under development in an ill-typed or incomplete state, even if the final artifact is well-typed.
+If tools such as autocomplete and API documentation are type-driven, this means that tooling needs to rely on type information even for ill-typed or syntactically invalid programs.
+An analogy is infallible parsers, which perform error recovery and provide an AST for all input texts, even if they don't adhere to the parser's syntax.

-Program analysis can still flag type errors, for example with red squiggly underlining.
-Formalizing this, rather than a judgment $\Gamma \vdash M : T$, for an input term M, there is a judgment $\Gamma \vdash M \Rightarrow N : T$ where N is an output term where some subterms are flagged as having type errors, written \underline{N} .
-Write erase(N) for the result of erasing flaggings: erase(N) = erase(N).
+Program analysis can still flag type errors, which may be presented to the user with red squiggly underlining.
+Formalizing this, rather than a judgment $\Gamma \vdash M : T$ , for an input term M, there is a judgment $\Gamma \vdash M \Rightarrow N : T$ where N is an output term where some subterms are flagged as having type errors, written N. Write erase(N) for the result of erasing flaggings: erase(N) = erase(N).